altibiz/ozds/docs/wiki/en/structure/index.md

 ## Ozds.Data

 This project contains the database schema and queries and nothing else.
-The `OzdsDbContext` class contains all database tables and the `OzdsDbClient` contains all the queries needed for the OZDS server.
+The `OzdsDataDbContext` class contains all database tables and the `OzdsDbClient` contains all the queries needed for the OZDS server.
 All the entities (tables) are situated in the `Ozds.Data.Entities` namespace.